 The Megiddo-Jezreel License 401 was awarded on December 3, 2013 for a three-year primary term through December 2, 2016 with the possibility of additional one-year extensions up to a maximum of seven years.
-The Megiddo-Jezreel License 401 lies onshore, south and west of the Sea of Galilee, and we continue our exploration focus here as it appears to possess the key geologic ingredients of an active petroleum system with significant exploration potential.
+The Megiddo-Jezreel License 401 lies onshore, south and west of the Sea of Galilee, and we continue our exploration focus here based on our studies as it appears to possess the key geologic ingredients of an active petroleum system with significant exploration potential.

-The NML 428 was awarded on December 3, 2020 for a six-month term with the possibility of an additional six-month extension.
-This license effectively replaced the Megiddo-Jezreel License 401 as it has the same area and coordinates.
+The NML 428 (covering the same area as MJ-01) was awarded on December 3, 2020 for a six-month term with the possibility of an additional six-month extension.
+On April 29, 2021, Zion submitted a request to the Ministry of Energy for a six-month extension to December 2, 2021.
+On May 30, 2021, the Ministry of Energy approved our request for extension to December 2, 2021.
+On November 29, 2021, the Ministry of Energy approved our request for extension to August 1, 2022, This license effectively replaced the Megiddo-Jezreel License 401 as it has the same area and coordinates.

 The MJ-02 drilling plan was approved by the Ministry of Energy on July 29, 2020.
-On January 6, 2021, Zion officially spudded its MJ-02 exploratory well.
-Zion plans to reach a total depth of approximately 5,800 meters (~19,024 feet) and the drilling is expected to take approximately 150 days.
+On January 6, 2021, Zion spudded its MJ-02 exploratory well.
+On November 23, 2021, Zion announced via a press release that it completed drilling the MJ-02 well to a total depth of 5,531 meters (~18,141 feet) with a 6 inch open hole at that depth.